snsk/ls_testing/memo.md

 * directory hierarchy
 * Number of files
 * Length of file names
-* number of symbolic links
-* length of symbolic link names

 ## General restrictions for Linux and file systems are as follows